hopeatina/neuromosaic/Arch-README.md

-# NeuroMosaic Architecture Documentation
+# Neuromosaic Architecture Documentation

 ## Overview

-NeuroMosaic is an automated neural architecture search and optimization framework that leverages LLMs for code generation.
+Neuromosaic is an automated neural architecture search and optimization framework that leverages LLMs for code generation.
 The system employs a modular architecture to enable:

 - Automated exploration of neural network architectures
 - LLM-powered code generation for implementing architectures